Equality and diversity

 Equality Objective 1

-Increase breastfeeding rates among young mothers.
+Increase breastfeeding rates amongst young mothers.

 Equality Objective 2